bixb922/crank-organ/doc-software/README.md

 The rest of the sections is even less likely to require change:
 * Debug/test settings
 * Other parameters, such as the time zone offset.
-The time zone is only relevant for the time displayed in the error log.
+The time zone is only relevant for the time displayed in the event log.

 The configuration gets stored to /config.json in the microcontroller.
 Passwords are cyphered.
 However the ESP32-S3 does not provide the hardware to really protect the passwords in a way that can be considered highly secure.
 The microcontroller should not be exposed to access from the internet, only to access in home or cell phone "hot spot" networks.